ndawlab/vectorRPE/README.rst

 You will want to follow `these instructions <https://www.gymlibrary.ml/pages/environment_creation/#example-custom-environment>`_ to properly register for the environment.
 In particular, you will want to run: ``pip install -e . `` in the folder ``vectorRPE\gymvr``.
 Any time you edit the code in ``gymvr``, you will need to rerun that command to update the ``vr_gym`` environment.

-4. Install `Stable Baselines <https://stable-baselines.readthedocs.io/en/master/guide/install.html>`_ (version 2.10.0) and Tensorflow 1.14.0.
-Check that the installation works well by running the `CartPole problem.  <https://stable-baselines.readthedocs.io/en/master/guide/quickstart.html>`_ You do not need OpenMPI for our agent's deep RL architecture.

 5. Download `Matlab Engine API for Python <https://www.mathworks.com/help/matlab/matlab-engine-for-python.html?s_tid=CRUX_lftnav>`_.
 Make sure to add and save the entire ``virmen`` path from this repo.

 6. Check that the the custom gym environment works by running in python